Derek-Oneil36/TicTacToe-client/README.md

 # Unsolved Issues
 * CSS/Bootstrap: I Need to configure the sizing margins of the gameboard so that it stays at a fixed size even when the browser window adjusts in size.
 * CSS/Bootstrap: I need to make sure the columns of the gameboard don't collapse on each other when the browser window is adjusted to a smaller size or is viewed in mobile mode.
-* Game Functionality: I need to create a condition that stops calling meaningless patches to the api once the game is over.
-Data isn't being updated on either end once the game is over, so the patch that keepsing being called when you click on the gameboard before starting a new game is essentially useless.

 # User Stories
 * I will be able to create an account with my e-mail, password, and password comfirmation.